intel/iot-js-api/api/ble/README.md

 The `startadvertising()` method runs the following steps:
 - Return a [`Promise`](../README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
 - If `options.connectable` is not `true`, then set `options.connectable` to `false`.
 - If `options.minInterval` is `undefined`, set `options.minInterval` to a platform default value.
 Otherwise, if it is a number, and it is smaller than 100 or bigger than 32000, reject `promise` with `TypeError`.
-Otherwise, set `options.minInterval` to that value rounded down to the nearest value dividable by 100.
+Otherwise, set `options.minInterval` to that value rounded down to the nearest value divisible by 100.
 - If `options.maxInterval` is `undefined`, set `options.maxInterval` to a platform default value.
 Otherwise, if it is a number, and it is smaller than 100 or bigger than 32000, reject `promise` with `TypeError`.
-Otherwise, set `options.maxInterval` to that value rounded down to the nearest value dividable by 100.
+Otherwise, set `options.maxInterval` to that value rounded down to the nearest value divisible by 100.
 - If `advertisement` is not an object, reject `promise` with `TypeError`.
 - If `advertisement.scanResponse` is an object and `advertisement.scanResponse.name` is a string or `advertisement.scanResponse.date` is a [`Buffer`](../README.md/#buffer) object, then let `scanResponse` be `advertisement.scanResponse`.
 - If `advertisement.data` is a [`Buffer`](../README.md/#buffer) object, let `buffer` take that value.